-Pension Benefit Information, LLC ("PBI") provides audit and address research services for insurance companies, pension funds, and other organizations, including Athene insurance companies ("Athene")1.
-PBI is providing notice of a thirdparty software event that may affect the security of some of your information.
-Although we have no indication of identity theft or fraud in relation to this event, we are providing you with information about the event, our response, and additional measures you can take to help protect your information, should you feel it appropriate to do so.
+We at Pension Benefit Information, LLC ("PBI") are contacting you to provide important information about a recent data event.
+You are receiving this letter because PBI provides audit and address research services for insurance companies, pension funds, and other organizations, including Corebridge Financial, Inc.1 ("Corebridge").
+This letter is informing you of a global third-party software event that impacted PBI and may affect the security of your personal information.
+Although we have no indication of identity theft or fraud in relation to this event, we are providing you with information about the event, our response, and additional measures you can take to help protect your personal information.
+Please note that this incident is not the result of any breach at Corebridge.
+Corebridge's information systems and operations were not impacted by this event, and Corebridge has successfully patched their respective instances of MOVEit in accordance with the latest best practices.

 What Happened?
-On or around May 31, 2023, Progress Software, the provider of MOVEit Transfer software disclosed a vulnerability in their software that had been exploited by an unauthorized third party.
+On or around May 31, 2023, Progress Software, the provider of MOVEit Transfer software disclosed a vulnerability in their software that could be exploited by an unauthorized third party.
 PBI utilizes MOVEit in the regular course of our business operations to securely transfer files.
 PBI promptly launched an investigation into the nature and scope of the MOVEit vulnerability's impact on our systems.
-Through the investigation, we learned that the third party accessed one of our MOVEit Transfer servers on May 29, 2023 and May 30, 2023 and downloaded data.
-We then conducted a manual review of our records to confirm the identities of individuals potentially affected by this event.
-We recently completed this review.
+Through the investigation, we learned that an unauthorized third party accessed one of our MOVEit Transfer servers on May 29, 2023, and May 30, 2023 and downloaded data.
+We then conducted a manual review of our records to confirm the identities of individuals potentially affected by this event and their contact information to provide notifications.
+We recently completed this review and have concluded that your personal information was involved in the incident.
+PBI has also notified law enforcement about this event.